Right to sit in the United States: California

 their employment."
 Workers who are not "engaged in the active duties of their employment and the nature of the work requires standing, an adequate number of suitable seats shall be placed in reasonable proximity to the work area and employees shall be permitted to use such seats when it does not interfere with the performance of their duties."

 The gendered provision in California's suitable seating law was struck down as discriminatory in federal court in 1974.

+In addition to California's general right to sit law, California labor law also specifies that "When the nature of the work reasonably permits the use of seats, suitable seats shall be provided for" for sheepherders and goat herders who are "working on or at a machine."

 In 2016, the Supreme Court of California ruled in Kilby v.
 CVS Pharmacy, Inc. that workers whose jobs can be done while sitting down some or all of the time cannot be denied suitable seating.
 The class action lawsuit was brought by Nykeya Kilby, a CVS worker who was forced to stand while working.

 In 2018, Walmart was accused of violating California law by refusing to allow their workers to sit.
 Walmart denied any wrongdoing, but agreed to pay $65 million in compensation to 100,000 current and former employees.

 Colorado

+By 1898, Denver had a right to sit ordinance for women workers.

-Colorado first passed a right to sit law for women workers in 1885.
+Colorado passed a statewide right to sit law for women workers in 1885.

 In 1913, Colorado labor law required employers of women to allow them to sit while working, stating that "Suitable seats for the use of the women shall be provided in all manufacturing, mechanical, or mercantile establishments, and their use shall be permitted when the women are not necessarily engaged in the active duties for which they are employed."

+In 1970, the Colorado State Legislature appointed a committee to consider laws relating to women and children.
+The committee recommended the repeal of suitable seating laws for women workers because the law might discourage employers from hiring women.
+The committee's report claimed that such laws "are so "unduly" protective that employment discrimination against women has developed."

+Colorado's suitable seating law for women workers was repealed on June 7th, 1973, as part of an effort to ensure gender equality under Colorado law.

 Connecticut

-Beginning in 1893, Connecticut labor law stated that "[e]very person or company employing females in any mercantile, mechanical, or manufacturing establishment shall provide suitable seats for the use of all females so employed and shall permit the use of these seats by the females when they are not actively engaged in the duties for which they are employed."
+In 1893, Connecticut labor law stated that "[e]very person or company employing females in any mercantile, mechanical, or manufacturing establishment shall provide suitable seats for the use of all females so employed and shall permit the use of these seats by the females when they are not actively engaged in the duties for which they are employed."
 Employers who violated the law could be fined between $5 and $50.

 In 2005, Connecticut repealed the right to sit law.